mitchellnel/resolution/server/README.md

 Returns: a JSON object with a Boolean field indicating read success.
 If the read failed, then a `reason` field will be defined with an error message.
 If the read succeeded, then a `resolutions` field will be populated with what is essentially map of Firebase RTDB keys to resolution objects -- objects that have a title and description field representing the fields of a resolution.

 If the the request has _extra_ query parameters than those defined above, an error **will not** be thrown.
 If the request lacks any of the query parameters defined above, an error **will** be thrown.

+Note that since Goals are part of a single Resolution object, calling this endpoint will also return the list of Goals associated with each Resolution.

 ### `/api/update-resolution`